|Values are valid only on day of printing.|

-Congenital adrenal hyperplasia (CAH) is a group of disorders caused by inherited defects in steroid biosynthesis, in particular, 21-hydroxylase deficiency (approximately 90% of cases), and 11-beta hydroxylase deficiency (approximately 5% of cases).
-The overall incidence of the classic form of 21-hydroxylase deficiency is approximately 1 in 15,000 live births.
+Congenital adrenal hyperplasia (CAH) is a group of disorders caused by inherited defects in steroid biosynthesis, in particular, 21-hydroxylase deficiency (approximately 90% of cases), and 11-beta hydroxylase deficiency (approximately 5-8% of cases).
+The overall incidence of the classic form of 21-hydroxylase deficiency is approximately 1 in 16,000 worldwide.
 Individuals with CAH may present with life-threatening, salt-wasting crises in the newborn period and incorrect gender assignment of virilized females as a result of reduced glucocorticoids and mineralocorticoids and elevated 17-hydroxyprogesterone (17-OHP) and androgens.
 Hormone replacement therapy, when initiated early, enables a significant reduction in morbidity and mortality.
 Therefore, newborn screening for CAH is desirable and has been implemented in all 50 states.

 Immunoassays are typically used to quantify 17-OHP as a marker for CAH.
 However, these immunoassays are hampered by cross-reactivity of the antibodies with other steroids, yielding a high rate of false-positive results.
 Tandem mass spectrometry allows for the simultaneous specific determination of 17-OHP and other steroids, such as androstenedione, cortisol, 11-deoxycortisol, and 21-deoxycortisol.
 Application of this technology to the determination of steroids in newborn screening blood spots significantly enhances the correct identification of patients with CAH and reduces the number of false-positive screening results when implemented as a second-tier analysis performed prior to reporting of initial newborn screen results.